 - Undergone a National Police Check

 - An excellent work ethic

-- Strong communication skills and a passion for enhancing the lifestyle, independence, and ambitions of people with disability.
+- A passion for enhancing the lifestyle, independence, and ambitions of people with disability

 To ensure you receive customised support our staff are trained under the research-based Person Centred Active Support (PCAS) framework.
 This training provides our support workers with the principles and tools they need to encourage, inspire, and support you as you work towards your goals.

 As practitioners of PCAS, HELP applies the following fundamental principles to ensure each individual’s needs are met:

 - Every moment has potential

 You can find out more about our PCAS approach here.

 Interested in joining our HELP Hubs?
 You can learn more about our full range of Hub locations and services here.